What is OKR (Objectives and Key Results)?

 - Too many goals overwhelm any organisation.

-- And: the use of software for implementation does not have to be advantageous.
+- And last but not least: the use of software for implementation does not have to be advantageous.

 Objectives and Key Results in practice